Protection Against Legionella: Cooling Tower Requirements

 Subpart 4-1 of the NYS Sanitary Code was passed in July 2016 requiring all cooling tower owners and/or operators in NY State to sample, maintain, register, disinfect, and notify the local health department and the public of any elevated levels of legionella.

-Questions about Legionella and Cooling Towers can be answered by calling the Saratoga County Department of Health at (518) 584-7460 or sending an Email to us.
+Questions about Legionella and Cooling Towers can be answered by calling the Saratoga County Department of Health at (518) 584-7460 or sending an email to us at

 For more information, please see the following resources: